deondrae4088/WebMd_chat/README.md

 MedAI is an intelligent chatbot developed by a collaborative team aimed at providing insightful medical information and assistance to users.
 Leveraging state-of-the-art machine learning techniques, including natural language processing (NLP), MedAI is being built to understand and respond to a wide range of medical queries efficiently.

-TO RUN THE [Medai_llm.ipynb](https://colab.research.google.com/drive/1DzIzVHDosinNcmLC3bwUGK7CbTkdPv3X?usp=drive_link) FILE !!!CLICK the LINK!!!
+TO RUN THE [Medai_llm.ipynb](https://colab.research.google.com/drive/1DzIzVHDosinNcmLC3bwUGK7CbTkdPv3X?usp=drive_link) FILE

 ---